George Metesky: First bombs (1940–1941)

 Some investigators wondered if the bomb was an intentional dud, since if it had exploded the note would have been obliterated.

 In September 1941, a bomb with a similar ignition mechanism was found lying in the street about five blocks away from the Consolidated Edison headquarters building at 4 Irving Place.
 This one had no note, and was also a dud.
 Police theorized that the bomber might have spotted a police officer and dropped the bomb without setting its fuse.

+Hiatus

 Shortly after the United States entered World War II in December 1941, the police received a letter in block capital letters:

+True to his word, Metesky planted no bombs between 1941 and 1951, choosing instead to send letters and postcards to police stations, newspapers, private citizens and Con Edison.
+Investigators studying the penciled, block-lettered messages noted that the letters G and Y had an odd shape, possibly indicating a European education.